-Our community encourages women to grieve openly, share their stories, ask questions, nurture themselves and each other, examine the loss of their mothers, and seek joy and gratitude in a secure environment with the goal of creating a safe, supportive, and loving sisterhood.
+Our community encourages women and girls to grieve openly, share their stories, ask questions, nurture themselves and each other, examine the loss of their mothers, and seek joy and gratitude in a secure environment with the goal of creating a safe, supportive, and loving sisterhood.

 A Note from Our Founder

 My mom was born on July 24, 1945 in Chicago, IL.
 In all aspects of the word, she was in and of the ‘City’.
 I am uncertain of all of the stories that shaped who she became, but what I experienced early on as she mothered me was that she loved nature equally to the city.
 In fact, as we strolled the shores of Lake Michigan in my youth, she always referred to it as ‘My Lake’.
 The way she claimed this made me believe it to be true.
 So when we traveled to visit my paternal grandparents in Washington State in the early 1980s, it was no surprise that she was drawn to the tangle of trails that stretched across the Cascade Mountains.
 She fell in love with Mt.
 Saint Helens, Mt.
 Hood, and especially Mt.
 Rainier.
 I recall returning home from our trip and her exclaiming that she planned to climb Mt.
 Rainier one day; I had no doubt.